TotalAV is an excellent antivirus program with impressive malware detection rates and a good range of additional features.

 TotalAV includes an anti-phishing feature called WebShield.
 WebShield can recognize and block both websites containing malware and websites that will attempt to steal your data through phishing attacks.
 When I tried visiting dangerous websites listed on PhishTank, TotalAV blocked every website — even sites that the default protections on Firefox and Chromium allowed.

-TotalAV does make it a little bit more difficult to whitelist a website than many competitors.
+That said, TotalAV does make it more difficult to whitelist a website than many competitors.
 However, if you’re happy to rely on TotalAV’s protections fully, WebShield is a good choice, especially because you can download it for free without purchasing a TotalAV plan.

 Avast’s anti-phishing protections are very good.
 It performed better than the default protections on Firefox and Chrome.
-It’s also super easy to add a false positive to a list of exceptions — though I didn’t encounter any false positives during my tests.
+However, like TotalAV, it’s also quite difficult to add false positives to a list of exceptions — though I didn’t encounter any false positives during my tests.

 Avast vs. TotalAV: Features